aphp/eds-scikit/contributing.md

 Make sure to document your improvements, both within the code with comprehensive docstrings, as well as in the documentation itself if need be.

-We use `MkDocs` for EDS-Scikit's documentation.
+We use `MkDocs` for eds-scikit's documentation.
 You can checkout the changes you make with:

 <div class="termy">